starkjeffrey/vonbot/CURRICULUM_README.md

 ## Editing in Excel/Google Sheets

-The CSV can be opened in Excel or Google Sheets for easier editing:
+The TSV file can be opened in Excel or Google Sheets for easier editing:

-1. Open the file in your spreadsheet program
+1. Open the file in your spreadsheet program (it will recognize tab-separated format)
 2. Make changes using the grid interface
-3. Export/Save as CSV (not XLSX!)
-4. Ensure the file is saved as `curriculum_requirements.csv`
+3. Ensure course titles remain in quotes
+4. Export/Save as Tab-delimited text (.txt or .tsv)
+5. Rename the file to `curriculum_requirements2.csv`

-**Important**: Always save as CSV format, not Excel format (.xlsx)
+**Important**: Always save as tab-separated format, not Excel format (.xlsx) or comma-separated (.csv)

 ## How It Works